apostrophecms/starter-kit-astro-apollo-pro/README.md

 **Key differences:**
 - **No frontend code in modules** - Client-side JavaScript, styling, and templates go in the Astro project instead
 - **No template helpers** - Skip `helper()`, `extendHelpers()`, `components()`, and `renderRoutes()` functions
-- **Schema sharing** - Widget schemas are moved to `lib/schema-mixins` for reuse between widgets and pages
+- **Schema sharing** - Some widget schemas have been moved to `lib/schema-mixins` for reuse between widgets and pages
-- **Fallback homepage** - `modules/@apostrophecms/home-page` provides a simple fallback that redirects users to the Astro frontend

 The `modules/@apostrophecms/home-page` module loads the core `views/layout.html` file, which has been modified to show project status information instead of the Admin UI.